Katalizatori/AI-moderation-system/README.md

 # AI-powered Review Moderation system

-This project is a demo of a full-stack application that allows users to submit reviews, which are automatically moderating using OpenAI's moderation endpoint.
+This project is a demo of a full-stack application that allows users to submit reviews, which are automatically moderated using OpenAI's moderation endpoint.
 Reviews are classified into categories such as allowed, pending, or to be deleted, and the frontend displays only approved content.

-Key features:
+Features include:
 * Automatic AI moderation of submitted reviews
 * RESTful API built with Django REST Framework
-* Frontend using Vue 3
+* Frontend built using Vue 3
 * CSRF & CORS protection for secure client-server communication
 * Secure Django Admin panel for viewing all moderation results

-## Quickstart
+## Installation

 ### Django (Backend)